This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 - Use a suede eraser to get rid of any other stains.
 You can also use a normal eraser here but in this case, rub gently.

-- You can use the same fabric coach purse cleaning method and mix a tablespoon of dishwashing soap with lukewarm water
+- You can use the same cleaning method we used for the fabric Coach purse and mix a tablespoon of dishwashing soap with lukewarm water

 - Dip a cloth in it and rub around the damaged area of your favorite purse till it’s clean.